 I also ran successful hiring processes for Product and Engineering leadership roles.

-Josephine is a community marketplace that empowers cooks to sell home cooked meals, helping food entrepreneurs across the country sell over 100,000 home cooked meals to their neighbors, friends, and fellow community members.
+Josephine was a community marketplace that empowered cooks to run a small business from their home selling meals to their community.
+Over the course of 4 years, we helped food entrepreneurs across the country sell over 100,000 home cooked meals to their neighbors, friends, and community members.

 I also served on hackNY's Board of Directors for 4 years alongside professors from NYU, Columbia, MIT, and Carnegie Mellon.